meera-hari/Food-Sales-Data-Analysis/README.md

 v) To solve any additional queries that the stakeholder may have, an AI generated Question-Answer format is also added to the Dashboard.

-## Files Attached in the repository
+## Files attached in the repository
 1) Dataset -FOODSALESDATA.xls
 2) Data cleaning using SQL - Food Sales Data- Cleaning
 3) Data Analysis using Power BI - Food Sales Analysis.pbix